demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

      ...
      -----END PRIVATE KEY-----
     ```
+ - You must not set a certificate and/or private key if you are using the Cortex XSOAR rerouting setup.
  - Microsoft does not support self-signed certificates and requires a chain-trusted certificate issued by a trusted CA.
+ In order to verify which certificate is used, run the following (replace <MESSAGING-ENDPOINT> with the messaging endpoint):
+     ```bash
+     curl <MESSAGING-ENDPOINT> -vI
+     ```
+     Make sure the output does not contain the followin:
+     ```
+     curl: (60) SSL certificate problem: self signed certificate
+     ```
  - The following domains are used by this integration:
     - microsoft.com
     - botframework.com